CheeseCake87/flask-rpc/README.md

 remotely.
 It is designed to be straightforward to use and easy to understand.

-Flask-RPC does not follow any current already existing RPC standard, but uses its own standard, and primarily works with JSON over HTTP POST requests to call functions.
+Flask-RPC uses mRPC as its protocol, which is a micro JSON-based protocol that allows for easy communication between the client and server.

 This extension is designed to stay slim and provides methods for generating requests and request responses.